-A conversion can be initiated on the AD7993/AD7994 by pulsing the CONVST signal.
-The conversion clock for the part is internally generated so no external clock is required, except when reading from or writing to the I2C interface.
-On the rising edge of CONVST, the AD7993/AD7994 begin to power up (see Point A in Figure 32).
-The power-up time from shutdown mode for the AD7993/AD7994 is approximately 1 μs; the CONVST signal must remain high for 1 μs for the part to power up fully.
+A conversion can be initiated on the AD7997/AD7998 by pulsing the CONVST signal.
+The conversion clock for the part is internally generated so no external clock is required, except when reading from or writing to the serial port.
+On the rising edge of CONVST, the AD7997/AD7998 begins to power up (see point A in Figure 32).
+The power-up time from shutdown mode for the AD7997/AD7998 is approximately 1 μs; the CONVST signal must remain high for 1 μs for the part to power up fully.
 CONVST can be brought low after this time.
-The falling edge of the CONVST signal places the track-and-hold into hold mode; a conversion is also initiated at this point (Point B in Figure 32).
-When the conversion is complete, approximately 2 μs later, the parts return to shutdown (Point C in Figure 32) and remain there until the next rising edge of CONVST.
-The master can then read the ADC to obtain the conversion result.
+This power-up time also includes the acquisition time of the ADC.
+The falling edge of the CONVST signal places the track-and-hold into hold mode; a conversion is also initiated at this point (point B in Figure 32).
+When the conversion is complete, approximately 2 μs later, the part returns to shutdown (point C in Figure 32) and remains there until the next rising edge of $\overline{\text{CONV}}$ ST. The master can then read the ADC to obtain the conversion result.
 The address pointer register must be pointing to the conversion result register in order to read back the conversion result.

-If the $\overline{\text{CONVST}}$ pulse does not remain high for more than 1 μs, the falling edge of $\overline{\text{CONVST}}$ still initiates a conversion but the result is invalid because the AD7993/AD7994 are not fully powered up when the conversion takes place.
-To maintain the performance of the AD7993/AD7994 in this mode it is recommended that the I2C bus is quiet when a conversion is taking place.
+If the $\overline{\text{CONVST}}$ pulse does not remain high for more than 1 μs, the falling edge of $\overline{\text{CONVST}}$ still initiates a conversion but the result is invalid because the AD7997/AD7998 are not fully powered-up when the conversion takes place.
+To maintain the performance of the AD7997/AD7998 in this mode it is recommended that the I2C bus is quiet when a conversion is taking place.

-The cycle timer register and Bits C4 to C1 in the address pointer register should contain all 0s when operating the AD7994/ AD7993 in this mode.
+The cycle timer register and Bits C4 to C1 in the address pointer register should contain all 0s when operating the AD7997/ AD7998 in this mode.
 The CONVST pin should be tied low for all other modes of operation.

 To select an analog input channel for conversion in this mode, the user must write to the configuration register and select the corresponding channel for conversion.
-To set up a sequence of channels to be converted with each CONVST pulse, set the corresponding channel bits in the configuration register (see Table 11).
+To set up a sequence of channels to be converted with each $\overline{\text{CONVST}}$ pulse, set the corresponding channel bits in the configuration register (see Table 11).

-Once the conversion is complete, the master can address the AD7993/AD7994 to read the conversion result.
+Once a conversion is complete, the master can address the AD7997/AD7998 to read the conversion result.
 If further conversions are required, the SCL line can be taken high while the $\overline{\text{CONVST}}$ signal is pulsed again; then an additional 18 SCL pulses are required to read the conversion result.

-When operating the AD7993-1/AD7994-1 in Mode 1 and reading after the conversion with a 3.4 MHz SCL, the ADCs can achieve a throughput rate of up to 121 kSPS.
+When operating the AD7997-1/AD7998-1 in Mode 1 and reading after conversion with a 3.4 MHz f{SCL} , the ADCs can achieve a typical throughput rate of up to 121 kSPS.